Adevenn/elephant/README.md

-# Welcome to *my_netia* !
+# Welcome to *elephant* !

 This application is a personal encyclopedia.
-Everything you want to remember can be saved in *MyNetia*.
+Everything you want to remember can be saved in *Elephant*.
 Notes, summaries, quick reminders, ToDo list, etc ..

-Have fun using MyNetia, I hope this will be useful for you :D
+Have fun using Elephant, I hope this will be useful for you :D

 To report any bugs, questions, anything..
-Please create an issue or send a mail to MyNetia-Help@outlook.com
+Please create an issue or send a mail to Elephant-Help@outlook.com

-(my_netia is still in development, many features will come in the next updates!
-Stay alert :D)
+E
 PS: look at the wiki to learn how to install the app, server and database